elfurbe/radioplrgear/docs/headphones.md

 [Product Page](https://pro.sony/ue_US/products/headphones/mdr-7506) | [Amazon](https://www.amazon.com/Sony-MDR7506-Professional-Diaphragm-Headphone/dp/B000AJIF4E) | [Guitar Center](https://www.guitarcenter.com/Sony/MDR-7506-Professional-Headphones-1274115027504.gc)

-The Sony MDR-7506 is another class standby of recording studios.
+The Sony MDR-7506 is another classic standby of recording studios.
 They're cheaper than the ATH-M50x, but also a little worse so you're getting what you pay for.
 But!
 They do sound alright.
 Much like the M50x they're quite flat and easy to drive from most any source.

 ElFurbe Says: I've only heard these a handful of times, I was never terribly impressed but neither was I terribly disappointed.
 If the M50x is just a little more than you want to spend, this is a very reasonable alternative but I'd go with the M50x over these otherwise.